-Most standard farm policies give farm owners the option to add a livestock collision endorsement to their farm policy, but it is not typically included.
-Livestock collision insurance covers the loss of livestock being hit by a vehicle on a public road.
+Most standard Farm insurance policies give farm owners the option to add a livestock collision endorsement to their farm policy, but it is not typically included.
+Livestock collision insurance covers animals hit by a vehicle on a public road.
 That means that if your cow is hit by a car, your insurance will cover the animal that’s hit and any damage to the car that hit them, excluding your own insured vehicles.

 The most common way to cover livestock is to insure them as a herd.
 When choosing this option, the limit of insurance protection should be for the entire herd value.
-For farmers or ranchers with animals that are a higher-value per head than the rest of the herd, listing these individually is the best way to ensure adequate coverage.
+For farmers or ranchers with animals that are a higher value per head than the rest of the herd, listing these individually is the best way to ensure adequate coverage.
 Our FarmPak Program allows for flexibility in deciding which kind of livestock insurance coverage is right for you and your animals.

-If the size of your herd fluctuates throughout the year, your insurance agent can adjust your coverage and your premium rate accordingly.
-Increasing coverage during birthing season and lowering coverage when selling stock can be automatically adjusted with the peak season endorsement.
+Does the size of your herd fluctuate throughout the year?
+No problem, your insurance agent can adjust your coverage and your premium rate accordingly.
+Increasing livestock insurance coverage during the birthing season and lowering coverage when selling stock can be automatically adjusted with the peak season endorsement.
 Your insurance agent can assist you with determining the coverage protection based on changes in herd values during the year.

 By securing adequate insurance coverage for your farm or ranch, you’ll greatly reduce your financial risk.
-Contact Grange Insurance Association to get connected with a local, independent agent to discuss your livestock insurance needs.
+Contact your local independent insurance agent today to discuss your livestock insurance needs.
 In the meantime, check out our blog where we answer your burning questions, including everything from what is hobby farming insurance to how to save money on Farm insurance.